From Clumps to Sheets: Geometry Controls the Temperature PDF of Multi-Phase Gas: Results

 \subsection{Temperature PDFs in Turbulent Box and Mixing Layer Simulations are Different}

 In \autoref{sec:methods}, we described two simulation setups: turbulent boxes (\autoref{sec:turbulent box sim setup}) and mixing layers (\autoref{sec:mixing layer sim setup}).
 Naively, these two setups seem identical: they both model a multiphase, turbulent medium and use the same net cooling functions.
 In the turbulent mixing layer literature, a central assumption has been that zooming into a shearing interface between thermally stable phases is locally equivalent to a plane-parallel mixing layer setup, provided the thickness of the interface is small comparable to its radius of curvature.
 This assumption has driven considerable work on the physics of turbulent radiative mixing layers \citep{begelman90,kwak10,tan21,zhao23,sharma25}.
-It has been assumed that the derived temperature PDFs are universal, and can be used to derive emission and absorption line ratios \citep{tan21-lines,chen23, chen25}.
+It has been assumed that the derived temperature PDFs are universal, and can be used to derive emission and absorption line ratios \citep{tan21-lines,chen23, chenpeng26}.

 The simulation results suggest otherwise.
 In \autoref{fig:ISM_mixing_layer_vs_turb_box}, we show temperature slices from our turbulent box (top panel) and mixing layer (middle panel) simulations using ISM parameters and the ISM net cooling function.
 The mass-weighted temperature PDFs from these simulations are compared in the bottom panel.
 In both simulations, we fix the \Da number at ${\rm Da} = \left. t_{\rm mix} \right/ t_{\rm cool(T_{\rm mix})} = 2$ and the turbulent Mach number at $\mathcal{M}_{\rm turb}=0.89$ to eliminate confounding variables.
-The bottom panel of \autoref{fig:ISM_mixing_layer_vs_turb_box} shows that the temperature PDFs for turbulent box and mixing layer looks completely different.
-In particular, the mixing layer PDF is noticeably more bimodal, with most of the mass situated at the thermally stable phases.
-On the other hand, the turbulent box hosts much more intermediate temperature gas, with a relatively flat PDF at those temperatures.
+The bottom panel of \autoref{fig:ISM_mixing_layer_vs_turb_box} shows that the temperature PDFs for turbulent box and mixing layer look completely different.
+When making this comparison, we are mainly interested in the shape of the PDFs at intermediate temperatures, not the amount of thermally stable gas at $\sim 60$K and $\sim 6000$K, which is arbitrarily set by the height of the simulation box in the mixing layer setup.
+In \autoref{sec:mixing_layer_PDF_vs_box_height}, we show that box height affects the normalization, but not the shape, of the mixing layer PDF at intermediate temperatures.
+The bottom panel of \autoref{fig:ISM_mixing_layer_vs_turb_box} shows that the mixing layer and turbulent box PDFs differ strongly in shape at these temperatures.
+The mixing layer PDF hosts most of its intermediate temperature gas mass near the cold phase at $\sim 100$K. Moving to higher intermediate temperatures, the PDF rapidly declines and levels off beyond $\sim 500$K. On the other hand, the turbulent box PDF remains flat across the entire intermediate temperature range.

 This result is surprising -- how can two simulation setups that are intended to capture the exact same physics of multi-phase turbulence with radiative cooling yield such distinct temperature PDFs?
 This calls into question the use of planar mixing layer simulations to make line ratio predictions in realistic turbulent flows.